In the beginning

 The biggest reason for my move towards this ecumenism was in that I became ‘disturbed’ (one of the best things that can happen a man) -specifically by what I saw as the ‘dead end’ of the current Catholic view of Marriage.
 This was raised by an article on Marriage in the afterlife by one of my Catholic favourites at the time, Steve Ray.

-In spite of the great work of Pope Saint JP2 and his part redemption of Marriage as Sacrament, I found much to be objectionable, and now see the work of the great Saint as a ‘half-story’, and one that if not critically examined and critiqued in the light of Christian thought and practice East and West could prove very dangerous.
+In spite of the great work of Pope Saint JP2 and his part redemption of Marriage as Sacrament, I found much to be objectionable, and now see the work of this Catholic Saint as a ‘half-story’, well not even that to be honest; so weak is his exegesis.
+His is an opinion on and portrayal of Marriage that, if not critically examined and critiqued in the light of Christian thought and practice East and West, could prove very dangerous. ( his contemporary Balthasar’s anthropology is very problematic as well.)

-The doubts I had went in to high gear with Philip Sherrard’s undoubtedly one- sided and over the top critique,(A.N.
-Williams is helpful in highlighting problems with his approach to Aquinas) but were impressed me more reasonably by Fr John Meyendorff, Fr John Behr and Dr Vigen Guroian’s great Orthodox critiques of the contemporary Catholic understanding of Marriage.
+The doubts I had went in to high gear with Philip Sherrard’s good but one- sided and over the top critique,(A.N.
+Williams or John Milbank are helpful in highlighting problems with his approach to Aquinas for example) but were impressed upon me more reasonably by Fr John Meyendorff, Fr John Behr and Dr Vigen Guroian’s great Orthodox critiques of the contemporary Catholic understanding of Marriage.

-I still now believe we are a long way from expressing the truth of Christian Marriage.
-In this respect I happily accept Vigen Guroian’s rallying cry to look East for a ‘strange’ understanding of Marriage and encourage my fellow Christians to do the same.*3 *4 *5
+I still now believe that we are a long way from expressing the truth of Christian Marriage.
+In this respect I happily accept Vigen Guroian’s rallying cry to look East for a ‘strange’ understanding of Marriage and encourage my fellow Christians to do the same.*3 *4 *5 Future Blog Posts will attempt to share the truly Christian Life of Marriage and Human Sexuality that God has created for Eternity; His Good Creation.

 Alongside this personal mini-crisis I have, over time, became more and more concerned with the differences in Christianity in-toto.
 It seems however that contrary to the popular view, and despite some of the enormous differences over not just Marriage but other areas, that we have not just a common enemy in the dehumanising sciences or ideologies of modern man, the ‘Drama of Atheist Humanism’ as De Lubac called it, but that often we are really all getting at the same ultimate Truth in different degrees and with different emphases.

-It very much appears that in reality neither of us can claim to have a perfect understanding of Christianity in this imperfect world, and that when it comes to Catholics and Orthodox, we differ by degree more than by genus.
+It very much appears that in reality neither of us can claim to have a perfect understanding of Christianity in this imperfect world, and that when it comes to Catholics and Orthodox, even other Christians we often differ by degree more than by genus.

-Especially now in our even more imperfect than usual world severely restricted by ideology and non-Christian dualism as it is.
+Especially now in our even more imperfect than usual world, severely restricted by ideology and non-Christian dualism as it is, we should be skeptical of claims to orthodoxy or ‘what the Church has always taught’- This hubristic claim is commonly demonstrably false.

 Complex problems and solutions

 If we view Ecumenism with ‘modern eyes’ and only falsely ‘humanly’ we are neglecting God’s involvement (and therefore failing to see truly humanly).
-Only when we open ourselves to Christ’s call to union will we see that apparent ‘irreconcilable’ differences should not be seen as such.
+Only when we open ourselves to Christ’s call to union will we see that apparent ‘irreconcilable’ differences should not be conjectured as such.
 The Father, Son and Holy Spirit may suggest otherwise.
+Eugen Rosenstock Huessy suggests we are entering Johannine age and who are we to say where The Spirit will blow

 This should be the end game of Ecumenical discussion, peaceful co- existence or stoic resignation to the Schism are not congruent with what the Lord calls us to, so this recent talk in ecumenicism amongst some about being peaceable besides our differences is not enough in my view.*6